The Best Christmas Lights, Hot Chocolates, & More in the Greater Moncton Area

 - Turn right onto Brighton Street into a lovely little decorated subdivision.
 (For those looking for a walkable neighbourhood to visit, this is a great option.)
 Just as you enter, you’ll want to turn left onto Green Briar Drive, then make your way down Greenvale Street until you turn back onto Green Briar.
 It’s a short trip, but so wonderful!

 - Now you’ll want to get back onto Salisbury Road, heading towards Moncton – but we’re turning off on Lower Mountain Road!
-Head up to the Homestead Road, and turn right (though take a look to the left to see the Explore tower covered in lights near the Mountain Top Motel).
-Keep a look out for the amazing start near the Berry Mills exit on your way towards Moncton.
+Head up to the Homestead Road, and turn right.
+Keep a look out for the amazing star near the Berry Mills exit on your way towards Moncton.

 - You’re going to turn off Homestead onto Route 126 – but just for a moment!
 Turn as if you’re stopping into Lyon’s Country Store, and make your way to 3202 Mountain Road.
 This incredible display is set to music, featuring more than 35,000 lights.
 It’s one of my favourites!